Can Pottery Clay Be Mixed – Pottery For Beginners

 - Add water as needed to make harder clay softer.

-- Make sure the clays are mixed really well together before using.
+- Make sure the clays are mixed thoroughly before use.

 Is Mixing Pottery Clay Easier for Experts?

 Maybe you have a friend who has several years of experience as a potter.
-You might ask them to help you with the mixing of your pottery clays.
+You might ask them to help you mix your pottery clays.

-While mixing pottery clay does come down to mixing the right clays, the years of experience as a potter can make it easier.
+While mixing pottery clay comes down to choosing the right clays, years of experience as a potter can make it easier.
 As you gain experience, you can do trickier combinations.

 You won’t notice as many pots breaking in the Kiln as you gain experience.
 Some of this comes down to learning how to do it.
 You have to pay your dues to learn how to mix pottery clay without it cracking or breaking in the kiln.